Does Your SMMA Need An Email List? [ANSWERED]

 Remember: if someone gives you their email, it’s because they’re at least a little bit interested in your business.
 You need to be taking advantage of that.
 Where there is interest in your business, your business needs to be there.
 This is one of the basic truths of marketing.

 Of course, there are nuances to email lists.
-You need to approach them from the correct place with a holistic understanding to use them to the greatest effect.
+You need to approach them from the correct place with a holistic understanding using them for the greatest effect.
 That’s why I’m writing this article: to prime you to be able to take advantage of and create an email list.

 Are Mailing Lists Effective for My SMMA?